mkaito/nixos-modded-minecraft-servers/README.md

     # This is mandatory, sorry.
     eula = true;

+    instances = {
       # The name will be used for the state folder and system user.
       # In this case, the folder is `/var/lib/mc-e2es`
       # and the user `mc-e2es`.
       e2es = {
         enable = true;

         # Keys that can access the state of this instance (read/write!) over an rsync module
         # Leave empty to disable
         rsyncSSHKeys = [
           "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIGguJRLNBsQJ80dEemxeUjBcpF5N7iylGLW4ZMP0eSP8"
           "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIBim0Y5S0CXBsRWQsYbEVMrjXUe3l5lLp2gBiZ5mWMO0"
         ];

         serverConfig = {
           # Port must be unique
           server-port = 25566;
           motd = "Welcome to Enigmatica 2: Expert Skyblock";
+        };
       };
     };
   };